 Once tickets became available online, I purchased the “Weekender” passes because I wasn’t ready to justify spending the hefty price tag of $625 for the “All-In” option, yet.
 As a AFW Fest newbie, I thought it made the most sense to go for the two days of tastings on Saturday and Sunday, and then see how we feel about it all for next year.
 Since we live just across the water and can see Auditorium Shores from our place, we were lucky enough to get a sneak peek of the set-up leading up to the main event on one of our evening walks around the lake.
 We passed by the area where they had set up for the Grillin’ and Chillin’ hands-on cooking demo, and it was ready with tables and grills for guests to follow along with local celebrity chef, Tim Love.

-After seeing the set up for the main event and the Grillin’ And Chillin’ on Thursday afternoon, I was so ready for it to be the weekend so we could have our turn at some fun!
+After seeing the set up for the main event and the Grillin’ And Chillin’ on Thursday afternoon, I was so ready for it to be the weekend so that we could have our turn at some fun!
 The festival started at 11am both days, with Saturday running until 4pm and Sunday until 3pm.
 We walked over from our building across the water via the South First bridge walkway and made our way to the line.
-First, we had to stop and take an obligatory photo in front of the big Austin Food + Wine Festival sign being newbies and all.
-I was surprised to see how long the line was, it just kept going and going and going!
-It was already pretty hot out and I was worried it would take a while to get in, but the line moved quickly and soon enough we were through the gates with our special AFW Fest wine cups in hand.
+First, we had to stop and take an obligatory photo in front of the big Austin Food + Wine Festival sign.
+I was surprised to see how long the line was; it just kept going and going and going!
+It was already pretty hot out and I was worried it would take a while to get into the event, but the line moved quickly and soon enough we were through the gates with our special AFW Fest wine cups in hand.

 Once in, we were surrounded by booths and vendors, special attractions, demo tents, a live fire grilling area, and tons of local foodies.
 I remember thinking that it felt like adult Disneyland!
 There was so much to take in, so we decided our game plan was to do an initial lap around to scope out the layout and see where we wanted to start our sampling.
 The layout of the event was well done and the overall flow made it easy to get around and find what we were looking for.
 The alcohol vendors with larger attractions were on the outskirts, the demo tents were along the river’s edge, the live fire pit was up front near the entrance, and the food and drink vendor booths were set up in four rows right in the middle of everything.
 You can think of it as one big circle with the main tastings in the middle.